web-eid/web-eid-spring-boot-example/README.md

 ### Why do I get the `401 Unauthorized "Authentication failed: Web eID token validation failed"` response during authentication?

 One possible reason is that you are using the test ID card on a site that is running in production mode or, vice-versa, a real ID card on a site that is running in test mode; or any other ID card whose certificate authority has not been added to the list of trusted certificate authorities.
+There will be a `CertificateNotTrustedException` in the logs in this case.